mayuki/Chell/README.md

 ```

 #### `Dump<T>(T value)`
-`Dump` method formats the object and write it to the coneole.
+Formats the object and write it to the console.

 ```csharp
 Dump(new { Foo = 123, Bar = "Baz" }); // => "{ Foo = 123, Bar = "Baz" }"
 ```

 #### `Which(string name)`, `TryWhich(string name, out string path)`
-`Which` method returns a path of the specified command.
+Returns a path of the specified command.

 ```csharp
 var dotnetPath = Which("dotnet");